-The OCC will host two workshops in Houston, Texas, November 29-30, for directors of national community banks and federal savings associations supervised by the OCC.
+The OCC will host two workshops in Des Moines, Iowa, May 9-10, for directors of national community banks and federal savings associations supervised by the OCC.

-The Credit Risk workshop on November 30 focuses on credit risk within the loan portfolio, such as identifying trends and recognizing problems.
+The Credit Risk workshop on May 10 focuses on credit risk within the loan portfolio, such as identifying trends and recognizing problems.
 The workshop also covers the roles of the board and management, how to stay informed of changes in credit risk and how to effect change.
-This is the last Credit Risk workshop for 2016.

 The workshop fee is $99 and open to directors of national community banks and federal savings associations supervised by the OCC.
 Participants receive a pre-workshop reading package and course materials, and assorted supervisory publications.
 The workshop is limited to the first 35 registrants.

 The workshops are taught by experienced OCC staff and are two of the 35 offered nationwide to enhance and expand the skills of national community bank and federal savings association directors.